SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Methodology

 \subsection{Overall Architecture}

 Our method is illustrated in Figure~\ref{fig:overall-methods}.
 We adopt a two-stage learning framework that enhances invariant representations across tasks.
-As in prior work \cite{co2l, wen2024provablecontrastivecontinuallearning, anh_wacv_2025}, we incorporate two main losses: (1) plasticity loss $\mathcal{L}_{plas}$ to learn new knowledge and (2) stability loss $\mathcal{L}_{stab}$ to distill past information.
+As in prior work \citep{co2l, wen2024provablecontrastivecontinuallearning, anh_wacv_2025}, we incorporate two main losses: (1) plasticity loss $\mathcal{L}_{plas}$ to learn new knowledge and (2) stability loss $\mathcal{L}_{stab}$ to distill past information.
 We predefine a set of \textit{\textbf{fixed, non-learnable}} class prototypes $\mathbf{P} = \{\mathbf{p_i}\}_{i=1}^{K}$, structured as a simplex ETF.
 These prototypes are shared across tasks and are used in both loss terms during training.
 To encourage smoother and more linear transitions between tasks, we introduce SAMix, an adaptive mixup strategy tailored for NC-based approaches.
-In replay settings, a memory buffer $\mathcal{M}$ is maintained using reservoir sampling \cite{reservoir_sampling_1985} to store past samples.
+In replay settings, a memory buffer $\mathcal{M}$ is maintained using reservoir sampling \citep{reservoir_sampling_1985} to store past samples.

-Specifically, during training, each batch consists of samples from the current dataset $\mathcal{D}_t$ and the buffer $\mathcal{M}$.
-These are augmented and randomly selected and mixed along with their corresponding prototypes.
-All views (original and mixed) are then fed into the current model $f^t$ for computing $\mathcal{L}_{plas}$, and into the frozen past model $f^{t-1}$ for $\mathcal{L}_{stab}$.
-Mixed prototypes are used solely for $\mathcal{L}_{plas}$ while predefined fixed prototypes are involved in both losses.
-An overview of the full algorithm is provided in the Appendix.
+\ta{The overview of our method is summarized in Algorithm~\ref{alg1}.
+During training, each batch consists of samples from the current dataset $\mathcal{D}_t$ and the buffer $\mathcal{M}$.
+These are augmented and randomly selected and mixed along with their corresponding prototypes (see steps (1)-(2) in Figure~\ref{fig:overall-methods}).
+All views (original and mixed) are then fed into the current model $f^t$ for computing $\mathcal{L}_{plas}$ (steps (3)-(4) in Figure~\ref{fig:overall-methods}), while only original samples are passed through the frozen previous model $f^{t-1}$ to compute the stability loss $\mathcal{L}_{stab}$ (steps (5)–(6) in Figure~\ref{fig:overall-methods}).
+Mixed prototypes are used solely for $\mathcal{L}_{plas}$ while predefined fixed prototypes are involved in both losses.}